popsim-consortium/analysis2/n_t_with_s/README.md

 `--config` points to the _directory_ that contains the config file.

 ### Cluster environments
 Our workflow can also be run on a cluster.
-To do so requires the setup of a `.json` configuration file that lets `snakemake` know about your cluster.
+To do so, it requires the setup of a `.json` configuration file that lets `snakemake` know about your cluster.
 We have provided an example of such a file in `cluster_talapas.json` that is for use with a